informalsystems/hermes/guide/src/tutorials/pre-requisites/gaia.md

 # Install Gaia

-For `gm` to start the chains, it requires Gaia to be installed.
+For `gm` to start the chains, it requires `Gaia` to be installed.

 > __NOTE__: This assumes you have `Golang` programming language installed on
 > your machine.
 If not, please ensure you install before proceeding.
 See
 > more details in the [Pre-requisites](../../quick-start/pre-requisites.md#2-golang) section.

+Follow the instructions below to install `Gaia`.

+---

 #### Clone Gaia